Patricia Neal: Career

-Neal won the Academy Award for Best Actress for her performance in Hud (1963), co-starring with Paul Newman.
+Neal won the Academy Award for Best Actress in Hud (1963), co-starring with Paul Newman.
 When the film was initially released it was predicted she would be a nominee in the Supporting Actress category, but when she began collecting awards, they were always for Best Actress, from the New York Film Critics, the National Board of Review and a BAFTA award from the British Academy of Film and Television Arts.

 Neal was re-united with John Wayne in Otto Preminger's In Harm's Way (1965), winning her second BAFTA Award.
 Her next film was The Subject Was Roses (1968), for which she was nominated for an Academy Award.
 She starred as the matriarch in the television film The Homecoming: A Christmas Story (1971), which inspired the television series The Waltons; she won a Golden Globe for her performance.
 In a 1999 interview with the Archive of American Television, Waltons creator Earl Hamner said he and producers were unsure if Neal's health would allow her to commit to the schedule of a weekly television series; so, instead, they cast Michael Learned in the role of Olivia Walton.
 Neal played a dying widowed mother trying to find a home for her three children in an episode of NBC's Little House on the Prairie broadcast in 1975.

 Neal appeared in a series of television commercials in the 1970s and 1980s, notably for pain relief medicine Anacin and Maxim instant coffee.